SlinkyPotato/badgebuddy-processor/docs/participants.md

     - duration of zero is captured
     - insert into cache

-### on processor shutdown (graceful)
+### on redis server shutdown (graceful)
 - store all users from cache into db
+  - get all active events from db
+  - pull all users from cache for each active event
+  - store all users from cache into db

 ### on processor failure
 - try to store all users from cache into db

-### end of event
-- endDate captured
-- retrieve all users from cache (check size of object and revisit this)
-  - store new endDate for all users missing endDate
-- duration is calculated
-- all participants updated in db (should be single db call, replace if exists)
-- clear cache

 # Open questions
 1. What happens if processor is down, event is marked as active, and +5 minutes has passed?